7 Failproof Steps to Pass the PMP Exam

 2. Map out your study plan.
 Knowing the battlefield has its advantages.

 While the recommended rate of studying for this exam is 3 hours a day, you can take it down to as low as 6 hours a week if you have other things on your schedule.
-It would be highly advised to stay away from addictive habits such as browsing through social media or binging on TV shows or sports.
+It would be highly advised to stay away from addictive habits such as browsing through social media or binge-watching on TV shows or sports.
 In other words, you would be wise to stay away from your phone as much as possible.

 3. Take notes.
 Prepare them accordingly.
 Keep your weapons well-oiled.

 Lectures are an integral part of your preparation and cannot afford to be missed.
 But more importantly, you must make sure to take down concise summarizations on them.
 Handouts are another source of learning since they are a form of ready-made notes themselves.
-Furthermore, even if you do have your notes prepared, revising them at periodic intervals would be wise given you one is prone to forgetting old sections or modules after getting introduced to new ones.
+Furthermore, even if you do have your notes prepared, revising them at periodic intervals would be wise given you are prone to forgetting old sections or modules after getting introduced to new ones.

 4. Keep one coach instead of many.
 Multiple advisors only contribute to the chaos.